Balangiga massacre: Prelude

 A few days before the attack, Valeriano Abanador, the town's police chief, and Captain Daza met to plan the attack on the American unit.
 To address the issue of sufficient manpower to offset the Americans' advantage in firepower, Abanador and Daza disguised the congregation of men as a work force aimed at preparing the town for a local fiesta which, incidentally, also served to address Connell's preparations for his superior's visit.
 Abanador also brought in a group of "tax evaders" to bolster their numbers.
 Much palm wine was brought in to ensure that the American soldiers would be drunk the day after the fiesta.
 Hours before the attack, women and children were sent away to safety.
-To mask the disappearance of the women from the dawn service in the church, 34 men from Barrio Lawaan cross-dressed as women worshippers.
+To mask the disappearance of the women from the dawn service in the church, 34 men from Barrio Lawaan cross-dressed as women worshippers led by Casiana Nacionales, a mamaratbat (prayer leader), who recited the devotional prayers to make the procession believable.
 These "women", carrying small coffins, were challenged by Sergeant Scharer of the sentry post about the town plaza near the church.
 Opening one of the coffins with his bayonet, he saw the body of a dead child who, he was told, was a victim of a cholera epidemic.
 Abashed, he let the women pass on.
 Unbeknownst to the sentries, the other coffins hid the bolos and other weapons of the attackers.

 There is much conflict between accounts by members of Company C. That day, the 27th, was the 52nd anniversary of the founding of the parish, an occasion on which an image of a recumbent Christ known as a Santo Entierro would have been carried around the parish.
 In modern times these Santo Entierros are enclosed in a glass case but at the time were commonly enclosed in a wooden box.